 Susan N. Burgess, Developing and Marketing a Solo Immigration Practice, Immigration Briefings, Sept.
 2005, at 1.

 A solo immigration lawyer gives advice on how to have a successful solo immigration practice.

-Lisa Stansky, Get Experience Early in the Booming Area of Immigration Law, 36 Student Lawyer 8, (Nov.
-2007).
+Lisa Stansky, Get Experience Early in the Booming Area of Immigration Law, Student Lawyer, Nov.
+2007, at 8.